 Step 2: Add your cream cheese to the ground beef and cream together using a wooden spatula until it melts.
 This will ensure that your meat sauce for this low carb taco casserole is nice and smooth without chunks of cream cheese.

 Step 3: Next, add heavy cream, beef broth, taco seasoning, riced cauliflower, salsa, and pepper.
 Mix all ingredients until everything is nicely incorporated for the best Mexican flavor.
 The mixture should be thick and saucy.

 Step 4: Time to layer your taco casserole!
 Start by adding 1/3 of the ground beef mixture to the bottom of a 9 x 9-inch casserole dish.
 Top with 1/3 of the shredded cheese.

 Step 5: Add one low carb tortilla in the middle of the casserole.
 Cut one tortilla in strips and place the pieces in all four corners to fully cover your casserole.
 The one extra tortilla shell will be enough to fully cover corners for each tortilla layer.
 Next, repeat the same layer with 1 cup of ground beef, a tortilla with the extra tortilla strips covering the corners and cheese.
 Finally, finish by adding the rest of the taco meat mixture topped with a final layer of cheese.

 Tip: If you prefer not to use low carb tortillas, there are homemade options if you are strict keto and prefer using grain-free gluten-free tortillas.
 Here are two recipes for homemade keto tortillas.
 One is made with coconut flour, and another made with almond flour.

-Step 7: Serve warm with fresh parsley (or cilantro) sprinkled on top!
+Step 6: Bake your casserole at 350 degrees F for 20-25 minutes and serve warm with fresh parsley (or cilantro) sprinkled on top!
 Add other toppings if you prefer. (see below)

 Do I Have To Use Frozen Cauliflower In This Recipe?